 Each of our lives is caught up in hurts that haunt our hearts, hang-ups that cause us pain and habits that mess up our lives.

 We live in a broken world.
 We’ve been hurt by others, and hurt ourselves and we have hurt others.
-The Bible plainly says it, “All have sinned.”
+Its clear to see that, “all have sinned.”

-God sent his Son, who was without sin, to be broken so that we might be healed.
+Jesus, who was without sin, came to be broken so that we might be healed.
 On the night before He died, Jesus broke the bread and said, “This is my body, which is broken for you.”
+Jesus died so you could live, better than new.

 God can take what has been broken and remake it into something better.